 Today we’re focusing on how you can master the live video interview.
-The key is preparation in four main areas: 1.
-Your set up, 2.
-Your environment, 3.
-Your appearance, and 4.
-Your actual interview.
+The key is preparation in four main areas:

-Your Set Up
+Step 1: Your Set Up

 Depending on the platform or service the hiring company is using for your video interview, you might need to download software or an app.
 Make sure you do this well in advance of your interview in case you have any difficulties.
 If the hiring company sends you a tutorial on how to use their platform, make sure you review it.